Federer: The Chronicles of an Old King

 The Second Wind

-The following year, Federer was able to regain the No. 1 ranking and realize his lifelong dream of winning the French Open on his eleventh attempt.
+The following year, Federer was able to regain the No. 1 ranking and realize his lifelong dream of winning the French Open on his 11th attempt.
 He completed his career grand slam, thereby becoming the sixth male player in tennis history to accomplish the feat.

 He started 2010 by winning his 16th grand slam title at the Australian Open.
 However, the rest of the year turned out to be below par.
 He was able to turn things around by winning titles at the Stockholm Open, Basel Open, and ATP World Tour Finals during the Indoor Hard Court Swing.